List of Monster Allergy characters: Moog Magister

 Moog Magister is one of the main antagonists in the second season of the animated series.
 He is the lord of the Anguane witches, with Emily as second-in-command.
-He used an amulet to mind-control Bombolo into disabling the defenses of the Ancient Armory to get the monsters in the crypt, but the attack was repelled by the young Tamers.
-Moog tries to defeat the tamers in various ways with his magic.
-He gets frustrated with his failures and threatens to kill all the Angunes.
-When Emily brought Hector Sinistro to him and learns about the Hundred and First Door in the Ancient Armory, he then quickly kills Emily as she no longer has any use to him, and makes a deal with Sinistro.
-He and Sinistro sneak into the Hundred and First Door.
-At the crypt, he uses his magical bag to get all the Domboxes, but quickly finds that it was a trap, as lava started rising when they opened the Hundred and First Door.
-After getting lost inside the Armory, he encounters Bombolo who has eaten his magical bag, and pursues him through the Armory.
-He encounters and fights Zick, he then grabs the key which is destroyed because only a Tamer can hold it.
-He perished by falling in the lava.
+When Emily learns about the Hundred and First Door in the Ancient Armory, Magister kills Emily as she no longer has any use to him, and makes a deal with Sinistro.
+At the crypt, he uses his magical bag to get all the Domboxes, but quickly finds that it is a trap.
+After getting lost inside the Armory, Magister encounters Bombolo, who has eaten his magical bag, and pursues him through the Armory.
+Magister manages to obtain the key, which is destroyed because only a Tamer can wield it.
+He dies after falling into the lava.

-In the comic book series, he is an antagonist.
-He plans to control a giant Gaiga monster called the No Name with a small device to summon it.
+In the comic book series, Magister plans to control a giant Gaiga monster called the No Name with a small device to summon it.
 When he finally controls the No Name, he quickly throws Emily into the sea and attacks Bibbur-Si.
-However, he was defeated by the young Tamers when they combined their Dom energy into a giant ball.
-The monster, famished by centuries of imprisonment, ate the Energy along with Moog.
+However, he is defeated by the young Tamers.
+No Name, famished by centuries of imprisonment, devours Magister.